 Now of course we only have to run the same command from a machine in another location to find the difference in L.

-So to solve the original problem, the person in London can run Apache Bench against a copy of her blog in London and the live one in NYC to see the difference.
+So to solve the original problem, the person in London can run Apache Bench against a copy of her blog in London and the live one in New York City to measure the difference.

 This is a helpful method to check your site's latency in various geographic locations.
 Just because it's blazing fast in the US, does not mean that your customer in Europe or Asia will be getting served as quickly, especially if the closest server is far away.